The Critical Link Between Regular Toothbrushing and Cardiovascular Disease Risk

 Recent scientific research has revealed a compelling connection between oral hygiene practices, particularly brushing teeth at night, and the risk of cardiovascular disease.
 Toothbrushing and cardiovascular disease are often related!
 As holistic dentists, we at Sydney Holistic Dental Centre have long advocated for the integral role of oral health in overall wellbeing.
-This article explores the authoritative evidence supporting the importance of nightly toothbrushing in reducing cardiovascular disease risk.

-• Oral-Systemic Health Connection: Poor oral hygiene, especially neglecting to brush teeth at night, may increase the risk of cardiovascular events due to systemic inflammation.
+• Oral-Systemic Health Connection: Poor oral hygiene, (especially neglecting to brush teeth at night), may increase the risk of cardiovascular events due to systemic inflammation.

 • Periodontal Disease: Inadequate oral care can lead to periodontal disease, a significant risk factor for cardiovascular disease.